United Synagogue of Conservative Judaism

 The United Synagogue of Conservative Judaism (USCJ) is the major congregational organization of Conservative Judaism in North America, and the largest Conservative Jewish communal body in the world.
 USCJ closely works with the Rabbinical Assembly, the international body of Conservative rabbis.
 It coordinates and assists the activities of its member communities on all levels.

 History

 Representatives of twenty-two Jewish congregations in North America met at the Jewish Theological Seminary on 23 February 1913.
 The representatives formed the United Synagogue of America to develop and perpetuate Conservative Judaism.
-The group elected Rabbi Dr. Solomon Schechter the first president.
+The group elected Rabbi Solomon Schechter the first president.

 At its executive council's April 1913 meeting, the organization's purpose was defined as loyalty to the Torah; to promote observance of Shabbat and Jewish dietary laws; to preserve Israel's past and promote its restoration; to maintain traditional Jewish prayer in Hebrew; to promote traditional Judaism in the home; and to encourage the establishment of Jewish religious schools whose instruction includes the study of the Hebrew language and its literature as a bond that unites Jewish people worldwide.

 The name of the organization was changed to the United Synagogue of Conservative Judaism in 1991.